Intel to invest $36 billion in new computer chip factories in Europe

 Rising tensions between the United States and China are also motivating the investment efforts, as Western governments worry about the security of computer chip supplies from Asia.

-About 75 percent of chip production takes place in East Asia, and over 90 percent of the most advanced chips are manufactured in Taiwan, an island China has regularly threatened to take by force if Taiwan’s democratically elected government declares legal independence.
+About 75 percent of chip production takes place in East Asia, and more than 90 percent of the most advanced chips are manufactured in Taiwan, an island China has regularly threatened to take by force if Taiwan’s democratically elected government declares legal independence.

 In a statement, Intel said its European investments will address “the need for a more balanced and resilient supply chain.”